-As a member of your health care organization’s diabetes prevention team, it’s important to understand the core components of a successful diabetes prevention strategy that includes the National Diabetes Prevention Program (National DPP) lifestyle change program, an evidence-based treatment option for patients with prediabetes.
-Implementing a successful diabetes prevention strategy will help your organization:
+As a member of your health care organization’s diabetes prevention team, it’s important to understand the rationale and core components of a successful diabetes prevention strategy that includes the National Diabetes Prevention Program (National DPP) lifestyle change program, an evidence-based treatment option for patients at risk for type 2 diabetes.

 An epidemic you can stop

 Early identification and management of patients with prediabetes is critical as there are treatment options that can help prevent or delay progression to type 2 diabetes.
 Intensive lifestyle intervention is one such treatment option.
 In a major research study, people at high risk for type 2 diabetes who received a structured intensive behavioral counseling intervention had a 58% reduced incidence of type 2 diabetes at average follow-up of 3 years compared to those who received placebo treatment.4